Performance Coaching at Work: What, Why, and How to Do It in the Workplace

 When most people think of coaching, they often bundle it together as a collective concept (e.g., life coaching, executive coaching, etc.).
 That’s typically not the right approach, however.
 Although “coaching” exists in the name, the target audience and purpose can dramatically alter what that coaching looks like and how it works.

-If you fail to understand the nuances, you may create a barrier to meeting your performance objectives or, if you’re in charge of creating coaching programs, your approach may not meet the needs of your program’s participants.
+If you fail to understand the nuances, you may create a barrier to meeting your performance objectives.
+Or if you’re in charge of creating coaching programs, your approach may not meet the needs of your program’s participants.

 • Executive coaching uniquely targets the skills executives need to be effective leaders.